official-stockfish/Stockfish/README.md

 ### Profiling

-To use profile-guided optimization, several steps are necessary.
+To use profile-guided optimization, just run CMake with `-DENABLE_PROFILE=generate`.

-First, run CMake with `-DENABLE_PROFILE=generate`.
-When the build is finished, Stockfish will automatically run the benchmark to collect profiling data.
+Once the build is finished, it will automatically run the Stockfish benchmark to collect profiling data.
+After that, it will automatically rerun CMake to create a new executable that uses this profiling data.
-Once that is finished, rerun CMake again, this time using `-DENABLE_PROFILE=use`.

 ### Link-time optimization